downshift-js/downshift/src/hooks/MIGRATION_V7.md

 ### HTML Attributes

-The biggest change is that the input wrapper element does not receive the combobox role attributes anymore.
+The biggest change in [ARIA 1.2](combobox-aria-example) is that the input wrapper element does not receive the combobox role attributes anymore.
 Previously[deprecated-combobox-aria], the role of _combobox_, as well as other HTML attributes, had to be added on the input parent element.
 Some attributes that belonged to the wrapper element are now added on the input element.
 The changes are as follows:

 - getComboboxProps has been removed.
 - getInputProps additions: